Trump Issues Order To Review Postal Service Finances Amid Criticism Of Amazon

 The president has also criticized Amazon for not paying its share of taxes and for hurting more traditional bricks-and-mortar retailers that have been hurt as a greater share of their business goes online.

-In fact the Postal Service has lost money for years, but it actually makes money on package deliveries, with Amazon accounting for a large chunk of that.
+In fact, the Postal Service has lost money for years, but it actually makes money on package deliveries, with Amazon accounting for a large chunk of that.

 "Only fools, or worse, are saying that our money losing Post Office makes money with Amazon.
 THEY LOSE A FORTUNE," he wrote in a tweet earlier this month.